LasticXYZ/squid-sdk/README.md

 # GraphQl query builder

 This repository is inspired by [kodadot/uniquery](https://github.com/kodadot/uniquery) repository.
-Shoutout to [@vikiival](https://github.com/vikiival).
+Shoutout to [@vikiival](https://github.com/vikiival) for creating the original code.

 ## How to use